mrsasha5/Baldis-Basics-Plus-Advanced/README.md

 # Baldis-Basics-Plus-Advanced
-This is a source code of Baldi's Basics Plus: Advanced Edition - Baldi's Basics mod which uses BepInEx and Baldi's Basics DEV API to patch a game.
+This is a source code of the Baldi's Basics Plus: Advanced Edition.

+This mod adds a new content and extensions for the Baldi's Basics Plus!